akashs-bit/CACULATOR/README.md

 # CACULATOR
-I Create Caculator Using javascript and HTML
+I Created Caculator Using javascript and HTML